README.1ST

 2. A textual representation of the CaFUP that the Panl Results Viewer web app currently is using.

 3. The canonical URL path (which is returned with the Panl results JSON object) - An important part for search engines to de-duplicate URLs that return exactly the same information.
-Multiple Panl LPSE URL paths will return exactly the same results.
+Multiple Panl LPSE URL paths WILL return exactly the same results.
 You SHOULD use this link as either

 • The rel="canonical" link element in the HTML, or